GitHub-srivastava/python_ACi-Generator/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0
+Python A-Ci Data-Generation Code is licensed under the GNU General Public License v3.0 or later.

+This means that the code may be used, modified, and redistributed, but redistributed versions and derivative software must remain under GPL-compatible open-source terms.

+See the [LICENSE](LICENSE) file for the full license text.

 ## Citation / Acknowledgement